-Classical Civilisation AS/A2
+a-level Classical Civilisation

-Examination Board: OCR Classics H041 and H441
+Examination Board: OCR

 The aims of the course are for students to:

-- develop an interest in, and enthusiasm for, the classical world;
+- develop an interest in, and enthusiasm for, the classical world

-- acquire, through studying a range of appropriate sources, knowledge and understanding of selected aspects of classical civilisation;
+- acquire, through studying a range of appropriate sources, knowledge and understanding of selected aspects of classical civilisation

-- develop awareness of the continuing influence of the classical world on later times and of the similarities and differences between the classical world and later times;
+- develop awareness of the continuing influence of the classical world on later times and of the similarities and differences between the classical world and later times

-- develop and apply analytical and evaluative skills at an appropriate level;
+- develop and apply analytical and evaluative skills at an appropriate level

-- make an informed, personal response to the material studied.
+- make an informed, personal response to the material studied

 Candidates will study four units:

 The principal focus of this unit is on literature, society and values.
 The unit is also concerned with history, philosophy and religion.
 The set texts will be: Aeschylus’ Agamemnon, Sophocles’ Ajax and Euripides’ Medea and Trojan Women.

-AS Unit CC2 (Entry Code F382): Homer's Odyssey and Society
+Homer's Odyssey and Society

 The principal focus of this unit is on literature, society and values.
 The unit is also concerned with history and archaeology.
 Candidates must study Homer's Odyssey.
 Passages for the commentary questions will be selected from books 4–12, 18–22.

 Art and Architecture in the Greek World

 The principal focus of this unit is on art, architecture and religion.
 The unit is also concerned with society and values.
 Candidates must be familiar with the specified free-standing sculpture, architectural sculpture, vases, and temple architecture.

-A2 Unit CC10 (Entry Code F390): Virgil and the world of the hero
+Virgil and the World of the Hero

 The principal focus of this unit is on literature, society and values.
 The unit is also concerned with history, politics and religion.
 Candidates must read the prescribed books selected from Virgil’s Aeneid and Homer’s Iliad.

 Each unit is assessed by a 1 hour 30 minute written examination.
 The examination consists of a question based on the sources and an essay style question.

-Classical Civilisation is an arts subject and therefore opens doors to many types of university courses and careers without being an essential qualification for many.
-University courses are available in Classical Civilisation/Studies, and there are Joint Honours courses involving Classical subjects.
+Classical civilisation is an arts subject and therefore opens doors to many types of university courses and careers without being an essential qualification for many.
+University courses are available in classical civilisation/studies, and there are joint honours courses involving classical subjects.
 The skills and knowledge developed throughout this course are transferrable and of value in a wide variety of non-subject specific careers such as accountancy, management, local government, teaching or the civil service as well as the more obvious paths into archaeology, tourism or museum work.